jackyzha0/quartz/content/notes/kalman-filtering.md

+---
+title: "kalman-filtering"
+aliases: kalman filtering
+tags: CV, HCI, math,
+---

-- method of sensor fusion using a hidden markov model
+- method of [[sensor-fusion]] using a [[hidden-markov-model]]
 - estimate the current state and update previous state factoring in an amount of uncertainty

 **Kalman gain